 Project Fi keeps prices low because the phone defaults to using Wi-Fi whenever there’s a strong enough connection.

-If you’ve ever chatted on FaceTime, Skype, Google Voice, or other apps, you know that Wi-Fi calls can be high quality.
-When that’s not available, Google Voice claims to seamlessly transfer you over to either T-Mobile or Sprint towers…even if you’re in the middle of a call.
+If you’ve ever chatted on FaceTime, WhatsApp, Skype, or other apps, you know that Wi-Fi calls can be high quality.
+When that’s not available, Google claims to seamlessly transfer you over to either T-Mobile or Sprint towers…even if you’re in the middle of a call.
 Data and texting work much the same way, with Wi-Fi being the default coverage.

 Plans start at $20/month for unlimited talk and text and then you pay $10 per 1 GB of data thereafter.
 So, if you typically use 3GB of data, plan on spending a total of $50/month.

-If you use less data than you signed up for, they’ll actually refund you on the unused data and if you use more, they’ll charge you accordingly at the same rate.
+BONUS: If you use less data than you signed up for, they’ll actually refund you on data usage (if you use more, they’ll charge you accordingly at the same rate without changing your plan).
+They’re the only company I know of where your monthly bill can be less than you expected if you’re a light user that month.

 NEW: Activate service using my link and get a $20 Google credit after you keep Project Fi service for at least 30 days.